Charlie-Cook/CommandCentre/README.md

 # CommandCentre
-A Python script which will feature functionality for interacting with my dev environment via mobile.
+An extendable Python script which will feature functionality for interacting with my dev environment via mobile.
+This script features a custom plugin system for extending functionality.
+Look at the existing plugins for help on how to create these.

 Author: Charlie Cook

 Current commands are:

+- Exit
+- Echo (Text goes here)
+- Sound alert
 - Vagrant up
 - Vagrant halt